vinta/awesome-python/README.md

 ## Algorithms and Design Patterns

 *Python implementation of algorithms and design patterns.*
+* [pygorithm](https://github.com/OmkarPathak/pygorithm) - A Python module for learning all major algorithms
 * [algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms in Python.
 * [PyPattyrn](https://github.com/tylerlaberge/PyPattyrn) - A simple yet effective library for implementing common design patterns.
 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns in Python.